TripLog/1040™ for iPhone and iPad

 The top three labeled Recording Mode are on/off "toggles" which let you configure what is (and isn't) recorded:

 It is particularly important that you set the Record Start/End and the Start/End Times values before you start recording trips with the TripLog software.
+To make sure that you do so, the first time you run the software, you will be asked what your preferences are for these two settings.
+The other settings can be changed later, as they become important to you.

 The next five settings, labeled Email/File Parameters, let you configure the way the information is sent out from the software (these parameters will be discussed at greater length later in the manual):